Call for Papers

 Oral Presentation on Completed Research:

 If you are submitting an abstract in this category, the research must be complete at the time of the Call for Papers submission deadline.
 Oral presentations will be given in a manner to accommodate the meeting's virtual format and will be grouped by topic based on the categories selected during the submission process.
-A maximum of 15 minutes – 10 for presentation and 5 for discussion and transition to the next paper – will be allotted for individual oral presentations.
+A maximum of 15 minutes, 10 for presentation and five for discussion and transition to the next paper, will be allotted for individual oral presentations.
 The Program Committee reserves the right to convert “Oral Presentations on Completed Research” from podium presentations to “Posters on Completed Research” based on suitability and/or the need to limit each presenter’s podium presentations.

-Selected high impact, high quality oral presentations will be selected for presentation in an extended format to a larger audience as a “Distinguished Paper”.
-The authors of the top 20 rated abstracts will be contacted by June 18th to submit a 2-page extended abstract by July 11th.
+Selected high impact, high quality oral presentations will be selected for presentation in an extended format to a larger audience as a “Distinguished Paper.”
+The authors of the top 20 rated abstracts will be contacted by June 18th to submit a two-page extended abstract by July 13th.
 These extended abstracts will be reviewed by the Program Committee, which will select the final distinguished papers.
-Several selection factors are considered, including overall excellence, quality of research methods, quality of the writing, relevance to primary care clinical research, and overall impact of the research on primary care and/or clinical practice.
-These papers will be presented from the podium to the full conference in an extended format (15 - 20 minutes for presentation plus 5-10 minutes for questions depending on time available in the program).
+Several selection factors are considered, including overall excellence, quality of research methods, quality of writing, relevance to primary care clinical research and overall impact of the research on primary care and/or clinical practice.
+These papers will be presented from the podium to the full conference in an extended format (15 to 20 minutes for each presentation, plus 5 to 10 minutes for questions depending on time available in the program).
 Some of these papers will also be eligible for an international travel award for presentation at other meetings.

 Poster on Completed Research:

 If you are submitting an abstract in this category, the research must be complete at the time of the Call for Papers submission deadline.
-Poster presentations will be scheduled to avoid any overlap with oral presentations or other events, to maximize contact between researchers.
-Presenters are asked to attend their posters during designated times during the NAPCRG Annual Meeting.
+Poster presentations will be housed in a virtual poster hall and viewable at the convenience of attendees.
+Presenters may be asked to showcase their virtual posters as a 10-minute presentation during designated times during the NAPCRG Annual Meeting.
 Due to the virtual format of the meeting, presenters must be comfortable using Zoom screen share function to display and advance their slides.